jakebgo/story-weaver/progress.md

 - [x] Added type checking for optional `onRecordingComplete` callback in `AudioRecorder` component
 - [x] Successfully tested audio recording, transcription, and outline generation workflow
 - [x] Verified proper integration with Qdrant vector store and Gemini service
+- [x] Modified the frontend to send outline generation requests with JSON body instead of query parameters
+- [x] Updated the AudioRecorder component to use proper REST practices for the outline generation endpoint
+- [x] Verified that the backend API endpoint correctly processes the JSON request body
+- [x] Ensured proper Content-Type header is set for JSON requests
+- [x] Maintained the same prompt text for outline generation

 ## Latest Updates (2024-04-23)
 - [x] Completed Task 1.4: Transcription API Integration